 The industry analysis part of your restaurant plan discusses the size of the pizza industry and trends facing it.
 While you may not consider this to be an essential element, banks often do.
 Completing this component shows banks that you are sophisticated and understand the market in which you are competing.

 Also, the research you conduct here could improve your strategy.
 For example, let’s say you uncovered a major trend towards gluten-free pizza crusts.
 You might then alter your products to include gluten-free options and enjoy sales growth as a result.

 The customer analysis component of your pizza shop business plan details the key customers you serve.
 Ideally you can document their demographic make-up (e.g. ages, income levels, etc.) and their wants and needs.

-Documenting your target customers can improve your marketing strategy.
+Documenting your target customers can improve your marketing food business plan.
 For example, if you found many of your customers were members of a certain club, sponsoring that club’s events could bring in new customers.
 Likewise, knowing your target customers’ demographics allows you to better target them using social media and other advertising platforms.

 There are three components of your business plan that are strategy oriented.
 Read on for more details about those components.